-It is expected that, following closing, all of the current directors and officers of the Company will resign and the board of directors of the resulting issuer will consist of five directors, four of which will be nominated by Kore and one of which will be nominated by the Company.
-The newly constituted board shall be placed before shareholders of the resulting issuer for election at the next occurring shareholders meeting.
+It is expected that, following closing, all of the current directors and officers of the Company will resign and the board of directors of the resulting issuer will consist of directors nominated by Kore.
+The new board shall be placed before shareholders of the resulting issuer for election at the next occurring shareholders meeting.